-Submit your abstract by March 1 for ICE 2019!
+Reviews form submissions to ICE 2019 will be available soon!
 The conference will be May 30-June 1, 2019 in Belgrade, Serbia.
-Stay tuned to the ICE 2019 Web Page for details as they start to come together.
-Deadline for early registration is April 1, 2019 and is likely to be extended!
+Stay tuned to the ICE 2019 Web Page for details.
+Deadline for early registration was April 1, 2019 and is likely to be extended!

 JECG is now on Twitter so follow along and get the latest updates on content, people, and activities.

 See the News Page for more news items

 With his passion and his intellect, Adriaan has left an indelible mark on the field of bioelectricity.
 He was greatly appreciated and admired by his colleagues all over the world.
 Young investigators will remember their first encounter with Adriaan, when he fired sharp questions at them after their presentation at a conference.
 During the break, Adriaan would seek them out and show his keen interest in and appreciation for their ideas and conclusions.
 Adriaan could be very direct (even for a Dutchman), sometimes caught people unawares.
 But he was also very open, had a keen sense of fairness, and never hesitated to support his fellow scientists.
 His PhD students could drop into his office at almost any time; immediately, he would drop whatever he was doing and immerse them in scientific discussions.
 It is no surprise that his students have carried his tradition of rigor and scientific and personal integrity.